SAP-archive/cloud-analytics-end-to-end-sample/exercise3/README.md

 <img src="img/openView.png" alt="openCalcView" width="100%">

 To test the calculation view you can now open a SQL console with the according button and write the following statement:
-*SELECT * FROM* "drag and drop your calculation view here"
+`SELECT * FROM <drag and drop your calculation view here>`

-Afterwards, click execute and the content should be displayed at the bottom of your screen.
+Afterwards, click *Execute* and the content should be displayed at the bottom of your screen.

 <img src="img/selectAll.png" alt="selectAll" width="100%">

-To test your calculated columns, you can exchange the * in your select-statement by *NOOFENTRIES*
+To test your calculated columns, you can exchange the `*` in your select-statement by *NOOFENTRIES*

 Click *Execute* again